funkhouse-rs/74tomneal/content/homepage/layout.md

 Main Floor:
 - Bedroom with Full Bed
-- Bedroom with Bunk Bed
+- Bedroom with Bunk Bed - lower full, upper twin, and a twin trundle bed
 - One bathroom
 - Open kitchen
 - Dining Room